Cornerstone Wealth Group LLC Sells 8,500 Shares of JPMorgan Ultra-Short Income ETF (NYSEARCA:JPST)

-Cornerstone Wealth Group LLC reduced its stake in shares of JPMorgan Ultra-Short Income ETF (NYSEARCA:JPST – Get Rating) by 68.0% in the fourth quarter, according to its most recent filing with the SEC.
-The institutional investor owned 4,000 shares of the company’s stock after selling 8,500 shares during the period.
-Cornerstone Wealth Group LLC’s holdings in JPMorgan Ultra-Short Income ETF were worth $201,000 as of its most recent filing with the SEC.
+Cornerstone Wealth Group LLC lessened its stake in JPMorgan Ultra-Short Income ETF (NYSEARCA:JPST – Get Rating) by 68.0% during the fourth quarter, according to its most recent filing with the Securities and Exchange Commission.
+The fund owned 4,000 shares of the company’s stock after selling 8,500 shares during the period.
+Cornerstone Wealth Group LLC’s holdings in JPMorgan Ultra-Short Income ETF were worth $201,000 as of its most recent SEC filing.

-A number of other hedge funds and other institutional investors have also recently added to or reduced their stakes in the stock.
-Choice Wealth Advisors LLC increased its holdings in JPMorgan Ultra-Short Income ETF by 8.7% during the 4th quarter.
-Choice Wealth Advisors LLC now owns 167,950 shares of the company’s stock worth $8,419,000 after purchasing an additional 13,506 shares in the last quarter.
-Daymark Wealth Partners LLC bought a new position in shares of JPMorgan Ultra-Short Income ETF in the fourth quarter valued at approximately $3,170,000.
-Avaii Wealth Management LLC grew its holdings in shares of JPMorgan Ultra-Short Income ETF by 61.1% in the fourth quarter.
-Avaii Wealth Management LLC now owns 28,774 shares of the company’s stock valued at $1,442,000 after acquiring an additional 10,909 shares in the last quarter.
-Beaumont Financial Advisors LLC bought a new position in shares of JPMorgan Ultra-Short Income ETF in the fourth quarter valued at approximately $907,000.
-Finally, Sandbox Financial Partners LLC grew its holdings in shares of JPMorgan Ultra-Short Income ETF by 5.4% in the fourth quarter.
-Sandbox Financial Partners LLC now owns 173,904 shares of the company’s stock valued at $8,718,000 after acquiring an additional 8,974 shares in the last quarter.
+Other institutional investors have also recently made changes to their positions in the company.
+Tarbox Family Office Inc. grew its position in shares of JPMorgan Ultra-Short Income ETF by 3,229.6% in the 4th quarter.
+Tarbox Family Office Inc. now owns 157,957 shares of the company’s stock valued at $7,918,000 after buying an additional 153,213 shares during the last quarter.
+Sunburst Financial Group LLC lifted its stake in shares of JPMorgan Ultra-Short Income ETF by 27.5% in the 4th quarter.
+Sunburst Financial Group LLC now owns 364,357 shares of the company’s stock valued at $18,265,000 after purchasing an additional 78,652 shares during the period.
+StrongBox Wealth LLC lifted its stake in shares of JPMorgan Ultra-Short Income ETF by 14.6% in the 4th quarter.
+StrongBox Wealth LLC now owns 287,048 shares of the company’s stock valued at $14,390,000 after purchasing an additional 36,515 shares during the period.
+Fulcrum Equity Management lifted its stake in shares of JPMorgan Ultra-Short Income ETF by 97.1% in the 4th quarter.
+Fulcrum Equity Management now owns 195,537 shares of the company’s stock valued at $9,802,000 after purchasing an additional 96,328 shares during the period.
+Finally, IAM Advisory LLC acquired a new position in shares of JPMorgan Ultra-Short Income ETF in the 4th quarter valued at about $11,562,000.

 About JPMorgan Ultra-Short Income ETF